mgfarkas/final_project_452/README.md

 I hope to enhance the identification of target text elements in future versions.
 I hope to begin by exploration of REGEX to identify my target text and set index positions for slicing.

 # TO USE
+Best results derive from the code in the file named mgfarkas_452_finalproject   I recommend using this.
+An earlier and slightly differnt version also works but the results are not as clean and slightly different.
+Use code mgfarkas_452_finalproject_B to experiment with this version.

 1) Convert your text files to plain text and store these in a directory on your machine.
      I have experienced issues with the encoding of the files exported from Acrobat.
 Acrobat was set to export as UTF-8.
 However, there was      some issue here.
 The files are actually windows-1252.

 2) Set you directory in the .py file to the directory where the text files are located.
 This is assigned to the 'path' variable in the script.

+3) I recommend placing the py file either in the directory holding the txt files or one level up.

-3) The output file is named 'doc_data.csv'.
+4) The output file is named 'doc_data.csv'.
 You can rename this in the file.
 Or, if making multiple use of the script, copy or rename the csv after each run.
 Otherwise, the file will be overwritten.

 With the current version, the output csv will require data cleaning!
-This is due to the use of non-standard format of the supposedly standarized document.
+This is due to the use of non-standard format of the supposedly standarized Illinois HPA document.